MicrosoftDocs/dynamics365smb-docs/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 8. Open the **General Ledger Setup** page.
 9. On the **Application** FastTab, fill in the **Payment Discount Tolerance Posting**, **Payment Discount Grace Period** and **Payment Tolerance Posting** fields.
 10. Choose the **Change Payment Tolerance** action.

+    > [!NOTE]
+    > When you choose **Apply to Oldest** in the **Application Method** field on a **Customer Card** page, [!INCLUDE[prod_short](includes/prod_short.md)] will not automatically post payment tolerances, even when they're within the thresholds set on the **General Ledger Setup** page. [!INCLUDE[prod_short](includes/prod_short.md)] assumes that  the Apply to Oldest setting indicates that the customer (or you as a customer of your vendor) has an account with you where they regularly pay the balance.
+Therefore, remaining amounts shouldn't be removed by posting a payment tolerance entry.

 11. On the **Change Payment Tolerance** page, fill in the **Payment Tolerance %** and **Max Payment Tolerance Amount** fields, and then choose the **OK** button.

 > [!IMPORTANT]
 > You have now set up tolerance for local currency only.
 If you want [!INCLUDE[prod_short](includes/prod_short.md)] to handle tolerance on payments, credit memos, and refunds in a foreign currency, you must run the **Change Payment Tolerance** batch job with a value in the **Currency Code** field.

 > [!NOTE]
->  If you want to get a payment tolerance warning every time that you post an application in the tolerance, you must activate the payment tolerance warning.
+> To get a payment tolerance warning every time that you post an application in the tolerance, you must activate the payment tolerance warning.
 For more information, see [To enable or disable payment tolerance warning](finance-payment-tolerance-and-payment-discount-tolerance.md#to-enable-or-disable-payment-tolerance-warnings) section.
 >
->  To deactivate tolerance for a customer or vendor, you must block tolerances on the relevant customer or vendor card.
+> To deactivate tolerance for a customer or vendor, block tolerances on the relevant customer or vendor card.
 For more information, see [To block payment tolerance for customers](finance-payment-tolerance-and-payment-discount-tolerance.md#to-block-payment-tolerance-for-customers).
 >
 > When you set up tolerance, [!INCLUDE[prod_short](includes/prod_short.md)] also checks if there are any open entries and calculates the tolerance for these entries.

 ## To enable or disable payment tolerance warnings